Programming-0101/TheBook/Topic/ReadMe.md

 ## Other Fundamental Considerations

+Once you have Classes/Objects and Flow-Control under your belt, it's time to take a look at building on those fundamentals.
+The role of modularization and utility classes, as well as performing file input/ouput and dealing with exceptions is explored with some simple examples.

 - [N](N/) - Modularization and Utility Classes
 - [O](O/) - File I/O
 - [P](P/) - Exception Handling